huggingface/trl/docs/source/cgpo_trainer.md

 * `k`: defines the number of generations per prompt.
 * `kl_threshold`: sets the maximum allowable KL divergence between the model and the reference model for each generated completion.

-For tasks requiring precise judges and extensive exploration, such as instruction following, math, and coding, use higher values for `k` and a more lenient KL threshold.
+Based on the paper findings: For tasks requiring precise judges and extensive exploration, such as instruction following, math, and coding, use higher values for `k` and a more lenient KL threshold.
 Conversely, for tasks with less precise judges and where exploration is less critical, such as "general chat",  use lower values of `k` and a stricter KL threshold.

 The basic API is as follows: